MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/scenarios-to-streamline-your-installation.md

 2.  **Upgrade each child primary site in your hierarchy** to that same baseline version.

     -   When you upgrade from Microsoft System Center 2012 Configuration Manager, you must manually upgrade each primary site to a baseline version of the current branch.
-    -   You will not upgrade secondary sites at this time.
+    -   You will not upgrade secondary sites at this point.

     After this step, each primary site runs version 1511.